In this article, we’ll cover five tips for writing effective Capybara tests, and how to use them with RSpec and Minitest.

 within('.article-cta') do click 'Sign up' end

-within method also supports using XPath rather than element names, IDs,
+within method also supports using XPath rather than element names, IDs, or classes.

 within(:xpath, '//div[@class="article-cta"]') do click 'Sign up' end